 Squamous cell carcinoma (SCC)

 SCCs are the second most common form of skin cancer, they can appear as a thick, red or scaly spot that bleeds.
 Sometimes their appearance has them mistaken for dry or rough patches of skin.
 SCCs are commonly found on the face, neck and arms, however, they can spread to other areas of the body.

-Like everything skin-related my approach is a preventative one, sun damage can so easily be minimised or avoided with diligent sun protection.
-SPF is the most important product in our skincare repertoire and one that should be applied every day after a moisturiser and before makeup.
-Make sure you are applying a broadspectrum SPF of at least 30, reapplying as needed.
+Like everything skin-related my approach is a preventative one.
+Sun damage can so easily be minimised or avoided with diligent sun protection.
+Sunscreen is the most important product in our skincare repertoire and one that should be applied every day after a moisturiser and before makeup.
+Make sure you are applying a broad spectrum SPF of at least 30+, and reapplying as needed.
 While sunscreen application is a must, even when applied liberally and consistently it can only do so much, so it’s vital when exposed to UV light, especially for long periods of time, to take extra precautions in the form of hats, sunglasses and protective clothing.
 Not only will this help to protect your skin and greatly reduce the chances of developing cancer, but it’s also key to helping the skin age gracefully.